Frequently Asked Questions

 Where can I send a thank you note?

-If you would like to send a thank you note upon receiving your award please mail them to the Fairfield County Foundation at the below address.
-They can be addressed to the scholarship review committee for your specific scholarship award.
+Please send a thank you note upon receiving your award by mail to the Fairfield County Foundation at the below address.
+It can be addressed to the scholarship review committee for your specific scholarship award.

 Fairfield County Foundation

 Questions?
 Please contact Program Officer Abby King at (740) 654-8451 or email@example.com